alik604/yet-another-friendly-companion/README.md

 ## Meta
 Branch: *Purpose*
-* Main: {Team} All work except World Models code and enviroment
+* Main: {Team} This branch contains the working environment designated for testing the HINN and trajectory planner solution.
+For evaluation us the hinn_dh_eval.
-* World Models: {Emma & K. Ali} This has a outdate ROS environment, as the newer would not run on Ali's machine
+* World Models: {Emma & K. Ali} This branch contains the working environment designated for testing World Model implementation.
 * Development: {K. Ali} Everything important in merged into **Main**
 * Monte Carlo: {Emma} Everything important in merged into **World Models**
 * Other Branches: {Anthony} Are for the ROS environment.
 All work is merged into **Main**